 Caroline is a researcher and lecturer at the University of Essex and has a background in international development.
 In 2009 she completed her PhD on risk and vulnerability in fishing communities on Lake Victoria, Uganda.
 Immediately after this she worked with the Medical Research Council, Uganda and spent time as a research associate at WorldFish in Penang, Malaysia.
 In July 2010 Caroline began working on a Knowledge Transfer Partnership with the University of Essex and Tendring District Council exploring the mental health of residents of houses in multiple occupation (HMOs) to establish the working practices that will support these residents and address knowledge gaps about HMOs and the lives of those living in them.
 The final report from this project is available via: Barratt et al. 2012 – Bedsit report

-Rob is a researcher at Bangor University with environmental health experience in the public, private, academic and charity sectors including three years in Tanzania, South Africa and Burundi.
+Rob is a public health researcher/practitioner in local government/NHS with environmental health experience in the public, private, academic and charity sectors including three years in Tanzania, South Africa and Burundi.
 He is a graduate of the Water Engineering and Development Centre, Loughborough University (http://wedc.lboro.ac.uk) where his re-education in environmental health began.
-He recently completed his PhD on environmental health regulation in the streets of Johannesburg with the support of the World Health Organisation Collaborating Centre on Urban Health in this city.
-His main research interests include evidence-based environmental health and the challenges of urbanisation and environmental health, particularly in African cities.
+His PhD explored environmental health regulation in the streets of Johannesburg with the support of the World Health Organisation Collaborating Centre on Urban Health in this city.
+His wider research interests include evidence-based environmental health and the challenges of urbanisation and environmental health, particularly in African cities.

 Surindar Dhesi BSc(Hons), MPH, Dip NEBOSH, PhD, MCIEH, Chartered EHP